Vishal062/Coding-Practice/OneLinerReact.md

 # Q12.
 What are Higher order components?

 >=> Higher order components are the components which takes components as an argumnets and returns a new components.

+- Higher Order Component is an advanced way of reusing the component logic.
+Basically, it’s a pattern that is derived from React’s compositional nature.
+HOC are custom components which wrap another component within it.
+They can accept any dynamically provided child component but they won’t modify or copy any behavior from their input components.

 # Q13.
 What is webpack?